-In the OCAT you will face logical problems through numbers, words and shapes, including math problems, verbal syllogisms, spatial reasoning and abstract reasoning (in short, everything).
-The three main points elements are:
+In the OCAT you will face logical problems through numbers, words and shapes, including math problems, verbal syllogisms, spatial reasoning and abstract reasoning.
+The three main elements of the test are:

-- Numerical reasoning is your ability to understand information in a number format, and use it to answer a question, or prove a point.
+Numerical reasoning is your ability to understand number-based information, and use it to answer a question, or prove a point.
 The information is given to you in a graph or table.

-- Verbal reasoning is how you understand, analyse and interpret the information given to you in a passage, and use this information to come to a conclusion.
-In many verbal reasoning tests, you are asked to evaluate the information as true, false, or cannot say.
+Verbal reasoning is how you understand, analyse and interpret the information given to you in the format of a passage, and use this information to come to a conclusion.
+In many verbal reasoning tests, you are asked to evaluate whether the information as true, false, or you cannot say.

-Practising ahead of time will help you improve your technique in order to improve your result when you come to take the actual test.
-JobTestPrep have created special Onetest training packages which can help you develop your techniques for answering the three different types of question contained in the test.
-For more information, see the JobTestPrep website.
+Practising ahead of time will help you improve your technique that in turn will translate into a higher result when you take the actual test.
+JobTestPrep has created special Onetest training packages which can help you develop your techniques for answering the three different types of question.

 Any time after the assessment centre you can be offered a spot at the academy, subject to you passing the medical test, psychological assessment, and security check.
 The psychological assessment includes some questions on a form, and a face to face interview with a psychologist to determine your psychological readiness to join the AFP.